 Group effort can be a major boost.
 Even adults in universities gather occasionally to do projects together.
 The advantage of this is that they can leverage each other’s strength.
 For kids, it can be a lot motivating if you have them do it in group occasionally.
 Think of this as a subtle kind of educational playdate by having your kids invite classmates to read, write and do math equations together.

 An incentive can be your magical motivator, use it to get them to do their homework without a fight or tantrums.
 For instance, an incentive can be offered as a reward for completing their homework or for even doing their homework without you reminding them.
 Whenever they complete their homework or pick it up without you first reminding them, give them a treat.
 However, don’t overuse this.

 This should probably sound counter intuitive to you but trust me, that homework that last at least an hour should have a break in between.
 Breaks in between can be a few minutes long to give your child a chance to revitalise with a healthy drink, light snack or even some brief physical exercise.
 It works and it makes it fun.

 - Learning Apps

 Homework doesn’t need to be boring.
 Children love playing, so why not incorporate that into their studies?
-The truth is kids have low attention span and they get bored easily but with educational games, you can never be wrong.
+The truth is kids have a low attention span and they get bored easily but with educational games, you can never be wrong.
 There are several educational games that can come to your rescue ranging from scrabble to teach them vocabulary or fun maths app.
-9ijakids can be your major go to resources too for visual examples and games that help your child practice concepts and get familiar with subjects they are struggling with.
+9ijakids can be your major go-to resources too for visual examples and games that help your child practice concepts and get familiar with subjects they are struggling with.

 So, make homework fun by downloading 9ijakids app that makes the subject easy for your child.
 Homework is fun with 9ijakids, no need to mark worksheets and answers are provided to the child instantly.